 Most of Leatherwood’s other notes revolve around down-to-down volatility.
 For the most part, he’s a consistent player.
-However, he can still improve his hand usage arsenal, and he can be more consistent with his initial strikes.
+However, he can still improve his hand usage arsenal, and he can be more consistent with his initial strikes, especially with his left hand.
 There are times when Leatherwood adequately latches on in pass protection but then struggles to recover when the edge defender counters.
 He can also expose his elbow pockets when extending, and smarter, stronger defenders can take advantage of this.

 By successfully stacking punches, properly utilizing contingency plans, and cleaning up minor errors in his upper-body technique, Leatherwood can up his game.
-He possesses the necessary physical and mental traits to be molded into a starter.
+He possesses the necessary physical and mental traits to mold into a starter.